HenrikBengtsson/matrixStats/revdep/problems.md

 * GitHub: https://github.com/CharlesJB/metagene
 * Source code: https://github.com/cran/metagene
 * Date/Publication: 2022-11-01
-* Number of recursive dependencies: 129
+* Number of recursive dependencies: 128

 Run `revdep_details(, "metagene")` for more info

 </details>

 ## In both

+*   checking whether package ‘metagene’ can be installed ...
+WARNING
+    ```
+    Found the following significant warnings:
+      Warning: namespace ‘Rcpp’ is not available and has been replaced
+      Warning: namespace 'Rcpp' is not available and has been replaced
+    See ‘/c4/home/henrik/repositories/matrixStats/revdep/checks/metagene/new/metagene.Rcheck/00install.out’ for details.
+    ```

 *   checking installed package size ...
 NOTE
     ```